Thingvellir

 Interactive exhibition

-The Thingvellir National Park Visitor's Centre houses a permanent exhibition on the history of Thingvellir.
-Visitors can discover how Iceland's parliament was founded back in the 10th century as well as using interactive exhibits to explore the national park's geography, learn why tectonic plates move and find out which animals live on the shores of Lake Thingvallavatn.
+Thingvellir National Park Visitor's Centre houses a permanent exhibition on the history of the area.
+Visitors can discover how Iceland's parliament was founded back in the 10th century as well as use interactive exhibits to explore the national park's geography, learn why tectonic plates move and find out which animals live on the shores of Lake Thingvallavatn.

 How to visit Thingvellir?